 We talked about the lack of inventory above, and how this affects you as a first-time home buyer in Washington.
-In 2017, most of the major cities across the state are experiencing sellers’ market conditions.
+In 2019 and 2020, most of the major cities across the state are experiencing sellers’ market conditions.
 In short, there aren’t enough homes for sale to meet the current level of demand.

 5. Mortgage rates are expected to dip slightly into 2020.